CSRD & ISSB Interoperability: Towards Transparency and Sustainability

 What is ISSB?

-The International Sustainability Standards Board (ISSB) is a significant initiative launched by the International Financial Reporting Standards Foundation (IFRS), a non-profit organization established in 2001.
-Created in November 2021 during COP26 in Glasgow, the ISSB addresses a growing need for transparency and accountability in corporate extra-financial reporting, particularly concerning environmental, social, and governance (ESG) criteria.
+The ISSB is a significant initiative by the International Financial Reporting Standards Foundation (IFRS), a non-profit organization established in 2001.
+Launched in November 2021 during COP26 in Glasgow, the ISSB addresses a growing need for transparency and accountability in corporate extra-financial reporting, particularly concerning environmental, social, and governance (ESG) criteria.

-The ISSB's aim is to develop international sustainability reporting standards (IFRS-S), providing a common language for disclosing sustainability-related risks and opportunities, enabling more informed investments and better consideration of environmental issues.
-These standards aim to simplify the complex landscape of sustainability reporting, offering a clear and consistent framework for companies worldwide.
+Its mandate is to develop a global baseline of sustainability disclosure standards focused on investor needs, particularly in relation to ESG risks and opportunities.
+The ISSB standards aim to simplify the complex landscape of sustainability reporting, offering a clear and consistent framework for companies worldwide.

 Objectives of Interoperability between CSRD and ISSB

-The announced interoperability between CSRD and ISSB aims to harmonize standards, ensuring that companies subject to CSRD can also comply with ISSB standards without redundant or conflicting obligations.
+The announced interoperability between CSRD (via ESRS E1) and ISSB (IFRS S1 and S2) aims to harmonize standards, ensuring that companies subject to CSRD can also comply with ISSB standards without redundant or conflicting obligations.
 This approach facilitates consistent global reporting (especially for international corporate groups), increases the transparency and reliability of information, and supports more informed investments.

 How Does CSRD Align with ISSB?